jay-thakur/autogen/python/packages/autogen-ext/src/autogen_ext/tools/azure/README.md

 Please refer to:

 - Module docstring in `_ai_search.py` for overview and quick start guide
-- Class docstrings in `OpenAIAzureAISearchTool` for comprehensive API documentation
+- Class docstrings in `AzureAISearchTool` for comprehensive API documentation
 - Factory methods documentation for specialized search tool creation

 ## Installation